| | | | |

 • Free: Under 18s and the first Sunday of every month

-Buy tickets online to skip the long lines!
+Buy tickets online to skip the long lines and consider a Pompeii map and guidebook bundle for offline navigation.

 Top Highlights to See in Pompeii